Rituals (Cainsville #5) by Kelley Armstrong

 Apparently I never reviewed the fourth book in this series.
 Odd.
 Anyway.

-This is the fifth and final instalment in Armstrong’s series, Welcome to Cainsville.
-From the very beginning, this series had me hooked.
+Rituals by Kelley Armstrong is the fifth and final instalment in the series Welcome to Cainsville.
+From the beginning, this series had me hooked.
 I chanced upon the first book, and from there, I’ve been eagerly anticipating each book’s release, devouring it as soon as possible.
 This one was no exception.

 Somehow, when I went into Rituals, I wasn’t aware that it was the last book in the series.
 I had it in my head that there was going to be one more.
 As the story went on, however, it became pretty clear that this was the conclusion.
 That was… a little disappointing.
 Over the years I have grown incredibly fond of this weird little town, these mysteries, this brand of folklore.
 I’ve become invested in the slow burn romance, the unfolding paranormal intrigue, each and every character.

 That’s not to say this wasn’t a solid conclusion.
 It was.
 I’m just so sad to see this series go!
 For me, that’s saying a lot.
 I’ve never been big into series, and when I have enjoyed one, I’ve always preferred trilogies.
 Looking back at my reviews for the earlier books in the series, I even noted disappointment that it seemed Armstrong was gearing up for several more books—now I would take as many as she would give!

 Again, all that being said, this was not a perfect book.
 There were times the dialogue felt stilted, times I felt whatever was happening was a little too much.
 But Armstrong always carried me along.
 And that’s the thing—even if I started getting pulled out of the story, the next moment she’d pull me back in.

 If you haven’t checked out these series yet, what are you waiting for?!